 Byron earned his B.A and M.A. in Human Communication from Abilene Christian University.
 He has been married to his wife Kathy since 1993.
 He and Kathy have 3 adult children; a son and two daughters.
 Byron and Kathy reside in Granbury, Texas

 Director of Operations

 Brittany became Office Manager of The Crucible Project in the summer of 2019.
 She is responsible for overseeing compliance with regulatory agencies and governing boards, personnel management, assists in design and implementation of policies and procedures, and other business services.
 Her background is diverse and includes experience in compliance, accounting, and business development and services in government, oil and gas and church organizations.

 Brittany and her husband Keith live in Tomball, TX and are raising 3 children.
 Brittany completed her initial weekend in August 2019.

-Lisa and husband Chris have been married for 15 years, and are raising their four children together in Buffalo Grove, IL.
+She and her husband Chris were married in 2005 and are raising their four children together in Buffalo Grove, IL.
 She loves playing the piano, gardening, traveling and hearing people’s stories.

 Chris joined our board in 2009 and served as Executive Director with responsibility for building and expanding The Crucible Project from March 2015 to May 2019.
 He ran day-to-day operations, providing strategic direction and adopting best practices in nonprofit management.
 Chris previously led marketing and fundraising for Easter Seals’ national headquarters for 25 years.
 He also headed marketing and resource development for the International Fellowship of Christian Jews and Feed The Children.
 Having served on the boards for Outreach Community Ministries, Growthtrac Ministries and the regional board for his denomination (The Christian & Missionary Alliance), he also served in his local church.
 Chris did his initial Crucible Weekend in March, 2007, and has completed the Two-year Transformational program.